preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 New Scope options and more in Omnia 6.10
 -------------------------------------------
-In Omnia 6.10 it is possible to create querys spanning bot just a publishing app or a page collection, but also a business profile or the whole tenant.
+In Omnia 6.10 it is possible to create querys spanning not just a publishing app or a page collection, but also a business profile or the whole tenant.
 For Scope, these options are available:

 .. image:: omnia-610-scope.png